Brian D. Montgomery: Federal Housing commissioner

-One of Montgomery's primary initiatives once he became Federal Housing commissioner was the creation and promotion of a bill designed to modernize the Federal Housing Administration.
+One of Montgomery's primary initiatives once he became Federal Housing commissioner in June 2005 was the creation and promotion of a bill designed to modernize the Federal Housing Administration.
 The Modernization Bill, which passed the House of Representatives in July 2006, is primarily focused on increasing borrower flexibility through both policy and programmatic changes.
 Included among them are increased loan limits, updated down payment assistance options, and a risk-based premium structure.
 The goal of the Modernization Bill was to provide low and moderate-income borrowers a safe homeownership option at a fair price.

 Another one of Montgomery's priorities while at the Department of Housing and Urban Development was the preservation of affordable multifamily rental housing, achieved primarily through mortgage insurance as well as flexible refinancing options.

 Montgomery's time at the Department of Housing and Urban Development has also been marked by extensive work with Hurricane Katrina disaster victims.
 He chaired the Department of Housing and Urban Development's Hurricane Recovery and Response Center at Headquarters and helped coordinate and secure temporary and long-term housing for displaced persons.

 During Montgomery's tenure as Federal Housing Commissioner, the Department of Housing and Urban Development also launched a campaign meant to educate African-Americans looking to buy their first homes.
 He was interviewed by National Public Radio on the subject.

 Montgomery was the 2008 recipient of the Robert J. Corletta Award for Achievement in Affordable Housing.
 The Corletta Award, presented annually by the National Association of Home Builders (NAHB) and the Neighborhood Development Collaborative (NDC), pays tribute to individuals who have shown extraordinary creativity and dedication to the cause of affordable housing.

+Montgomery was nominated in 2017 to again serve as Assistant Secretary for Housing - Federal Housing Commissioner and confirmed by the Senate in May 2018.
+He concurrently served in that role and as Acting HUD Deputy Secretary beginning in January 2019.